Venkat477/webCrawler4People/README.md

 I have used NLTK for Sentence Tokenization, Parts of Speech Identification, Words Tokenization techniques and Spacy NLP language model **en_core_web_md (https://spacy.io/models/en)** to identify the people names.

 One can develop any sort of extraction logic using above steps.

+**Programming Language:** Python3.7
+Test the webapp using the given link (https://simplewebcrawler.herokuapp.com/)